 - Data Portability

 - Right to Erasure (aka Right to be Forgotten)

 - Supporting Documentation

-You cannot default any "opt-in" fields for consent to market to "consent".
-If you want to store someone's information for general processing of their data, you should ask for that.
-If you also want to market to them, you need to separately (unbundled) ask them to opt-in to that.
+In order to obtain a data subject’s consent to market to them, you cannot default any “opt-in” fields for consent to “consent.”
+If you want to store someone's information for general processing of their data, you should ask for that (or make sure you meet another legal basis for such processing).
+If you also want to use the personal data to market to them, you need to separately (unbundled) ask them to opt-in to that use.

 Initial Setup & Creating a Customer

-First, you can now head to the GDPR Center in the Administration section and configure your consent messaging.
+First, head to Admin > GDPR Center and click “Consent Messaging” to configure it.
 We have provided some sample text so you have an idea of what belongs in this message.

-After you have that configured, you might notice the three new fields on the "New Customer" screen, where the old "opt-in" checkboxes were.
+After you have consent messaging configured, you might notice the three fields on the “New Customer” screen.

 If you don't check the first box that says you have their consent to at least store their information for normal business processes, the form won't be valid to continue.

 If you do check any of these boxes and continue, a “Consent” record is stored in the database permanently for your future reference.
 The consent record will store the date and time, the communication method note you provide (ex; “verbally consented”), and a copy of the actual text they agreed to.
 To be reminded of the exact text you want them to agree to, you can hover over each field and the consent text you put in the prior step will pop up.